LDSorg/frontend-oauth2-browser-jquery-example/README.md

 * /auth/facebook
 * /auth/ldsconnect

-This will set some options and redirect to
+The endpoint you create for these may set some options in your OAuth2 library and will then redirect to

   * (facebook) https://www.facebook.com/dialog/oauth
   * (ldsconnect) https://ldsconnect.org/dialog/authorize